Significant Success as Lead IP Trial Counsel

 - In the second case, Kasowitz represented Google in a patent infringement case brought in California federal court in which Google and J.C.
 Penney sought declarations that they have not infringed two Eolas Technologies patents covering interactive web browser functions.
 Eolas moved to dismiss Google’s complaint, alleging a lack of personal jurisdiction.
 Eolas’s motions were denied, ruling California’s long-arm statute establishes the court’s personal jurisdiction over Eolas because its exclusive licensing agreement for the patents-in-suit created continuing patent-related obligations with the patents’ California-based owners.
 The case ultimate was dismissed and resolved favorably.

-LG in a four-patent infringement case involving USB chargers in the Eastern District of Texas.
+LG in a seven-patent infringement case involving USB chargers in the Eastern District of Texas.
 Plaintiff Fundamental Innovation Systems licensed the patents-in-suit from Blackberry, and assert infringement against several high-profile companies, including Samsung, Huawei and ZTE.

 Mallinckrodt in a patent infringement matter involving Mallinckrodt’s patent for opioid painkiller Opana ER.
 The District Court of Delaware upheld the validity of Mallinckrodt’s patent, rejecting arguments from Amneal Pharmaceuticals and Teva Pharmaceuticals.
 Amneal and Teva defended their potential generics, alleging that prior art anticipated Mallinckrodt’s patent.
 In his opinion, the judge found that neither a 1957 academic paper, nor a 2005 patent application, anticipated the process or product described in the patent.